 In any given market, one asset will be better performing than others.
 Assume in my area, the hotel is the worst performer and the residential is the best performer.

 But a developer cannot just keep building residential assets, as soon oversupply will make it the worst performing asset.

 Also, a large development cannot be successful without having a proper mix of various assets.

 If you want to explore more product mix, please refer to the product mix optimization post.

 Walk me through how you analyzed the last project you worked on.

 As I pointed in the previous post, this question may lead to many others and it gives you an opportunity to tell your story.

-I think you should think about the projects you have worked on and chose the most challenging one.
-Write a short note before interview, covering the followings:
+I think you should think about the projects you have worked on and choose the most challenging one.
+Write a short note before the interview, covering the followings: